talosgl/jojos-tech-guides/docs/python-script-setup.md

 <img src="imgs/python-script-setup/Pasted image 20250902160154.png" alt="VS Code UI with terminal and debug panels highlighted" width="600">

+---

-### Set up Virtual Environment ( `venv`) for this specific script
+### 4. Set up Virtual Environment ( `venv`) for this specific script
 We're ready to set up a "virtual environment", or [venv](https://docs.python.org/3/library/venv.html),  in which we'll run our script.
 With Python, the ideal setup is to run each program or script in its own "runtime environment," rather than let it loose in your general operating system's environment.
 There are a lot of reasons why, but for those of us just running a script, the most practical are 1) it's safer and 2) it makes it easier for us to install and manage per-script dependencies on other libraries or apps without polluting or messing with our computer's global Python setup.
 Every time we want to run a script, we'll start fresh with the baseline we got when we installed Python without needing to worry about what such-and-such script might've done.

 Let's do it.
 1. In VS Code, open the Command Palette by going to View > Command Palette or using the hotkey:
 	- Windows/Linux: CTRL+SHIFT+P
 	- Mac: CMD+SHIFT+P
-2. Start typing "Python: Create Enviornment" and then select it from the list:
+2. Start typing "Python: Create Environment" and then select it from the list:
 	- <img src="imgs/python-script-setup/Pasted image 20250902144605.png" alt="VS Code Command Palette showing Python Create Environment option" width="600">
 3. Select Venv from the options:
 	- <img src="imgs/python-script-setup/Pasted image 20250902144651.png" alt="Python environment type selection showing Venv option" width="600">